selfcustody/krux/docs/getting-started/using-a-single-sig-wallet.en.md

 Selecting `Single-sig` will derive an xpub using the derivation path `m/84'/0'/0'` on mainnet and `m/84'/1'/0'` on testnet, which indicates to wallet software that a [Segregated Witness (Segwit) script type](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) should be used.
 For single-sig wallets, this script is `P2WPKH`, or just `wpkh`.

-**Note:** The *Load the wallet into Krux* step is unnecessary for signing PSBTs with Single-sig wallets since the script type (`wpkh`) and key are already known.
+**Note:** The load of the `Wallet Descriptor` step is unnecessary for signing PSBTs with Single-sig wallets since the script type (`wpkh`) and key are already known.
 However, this can be useful if you wish to [print a backup](../printing) of the wallet or want an additional sanity check.

 ## Specter Desktop
 ### Create the wallet